mr-ozdemir/Example-of-SNMP-Communication-with-ATM/README.md

 # Example-of-SNMP-Pcommunication-with-ATM
 Developed for a special ATM.
 An example of SNMP communication.

-# ATM için SNMP haberlşeme örneği
+# ATM için SNMP haberleşeme örneği
 Özel bir atm ile haberleşmesi için geliştirildi.